-Expats moving to Dallas will find the city has an extensive but under-utilised public transport network.
-Despite the bus and rail services available to the city’s population, most residents prefer to get around using a car.
-Even expats who use public transport to commute to work during the week are likely to invest in their own car, as it comes in handy for exploring the surrounding areas at weekends or travelling during vacations.
+Public transport in Dallas is primarily managed by the Dallas Area Rapid Transit (DART) system.
+DART offers a comprehensive range of services including buses, light rail, commuter rail and paratransit services.
+In 2022, the system had a ridership of over 41 million trips.
+Despite the bus and rail services available to the city's population, most residents opt to purchase and drive a car for their daily commutes.
+Even weekday public transport commuters are likely to invest in a car, as it comes in handy for exploring the surrounding areas at weekends or travelling during vacations.

 Public transport in Dallas

-Dallas’ light rail network serves most of the city’s suburbs and consists of four colour-coded lines.
-Trains operate from 5am to 12am daily, with trains arriving every 7 to 15 minutes during rush hours and every 20 to 30 minutes at off-peak and late-night hours.
+Dallas's light rail network serves most of the city's suburbs and comprises 93 miles (5km) between four colour-coded lines.
+Trains operate from 5am to 12am daily, with trains arriving every seven to 15 minutes during rush hours and every 20 to 30 minutes at off-peak and late-night hours.

-There is a single commuter train line known as the Trinity Railway Express, or TRE.
-The TRE has connections with all four light rail lines and covers areas west of the coverage provided by the light rail system.
+There is a single commuter train line, known as the Trinity Railway Express or TRE.
+The TRE has connections with all four light rail lines and covers areas west of the services provided by the light rail system.

-DART operates a free modern streetcar service which runs from the Bishop Arts District to Union Station, the major transport hub downtown.
+DART operates a free modern streetcar service which runs from the Bishop Arts District to Union Station, the central transport hub downtown.
 Streetcars run from 5.30am to midnight and arrive every 20 minutes.

 There's also a historic tram service known as the M-Line Trolley, which is also free.
-There are a number of attractions along the single route it travels daily, including restaurants, shopping districts and hotels.
+There are several attractions along the single route it travels daily, including restaurants, shopping districts and hotels.

 Taxis in Dallas

 Various taxi firms operate in the city.
-While taxis are readily available in downtown Dallas, locals rarely use them on a regular basis.
+While taxis are readily available in downtown Dallas, locals don't generally use them on a regular basis.

 Driving in Dallas

 The easiest way to get around Dallas is by car.
-The road networks in Dallas are sophisticated, making it possible to get across town relatively quickly.
-Petrol is quite cheap in Dallas and gas stations are plentiful, making life convenient for drivers.
-Road conditions in Dallas are excellent and signage is clear.
+The road networks are sophisticated, making it possible to get across town relatively quickly.
+Petrol in Texas is quite cheap due to its proximity to oil production, and petrol stations are plentiful, making life convenient for drivers.
+Road conditions in Dallas are also excellent, and signage is clear.

-Expats with residency in Dallas can drive on their foreign licence for up to 90 days before they have to get a local one.
+Expats with residency in Dallas and newcomers from other states can drive on their foreign licence for up to 90 days before they have to get a local one.
+After this, they're required to obtain a Texan driving licence.
 Certain countries have a reciprocal agreement with the state of Texas, allowing a foreign licence to be exchanged without taking a local driver's test.
-Non-eligible expats will have to take both a knowledge and a skills test to be allowed to drive in Dallas.

 Cycling in Dallas

-Dallas is not known for being a particularly cyclist-friendly city.
-However, as the population becomes increasingly health-conscious there have been demands for improved cycling infrastructure, with the city adding both dedicated and shared bike lanes in selected areas.
-However, cyclists will still likely find themselves having to ride on the road or sidewalk.
-All in all, expats will probably want to opt for another form of commute, though there are numerous parks and trails that are great for recreational cycling.
+Dallas is not known for being a particularly cycling-friendly city.
+As the population becomes increasingly health-conscious, there have been demands for improved cycling infrastructure, with the city adding both dedicated and shared bike lanes in selected areas.
+Cyclists will still likely find themselves having to ride on the road or sidewalk though.
+All in all, residents will probably want to opt for another form of commute, though there are numerous parks and trails that are great for recreational cycling.

 ►Looking for a job in Dallas?
 Read Working in Dallas to get an overview of the city's job market.